CAIDA/catalog-data/sources/solution/how_to_annotate_an_ark_traceroute_with_hostnames/Readme.md

 }
 ~~~
 ## **<ins> Introduction </ins>**
-The solution parses traceroutes from ark warts file and annotates IPs with hostnames.
+The solution parses traceroutes in ark warts file and annotates IPs with hostnames.

 ## **<ins> Solution </ins>**
 Below is the method used to load IPs with corresponding hostnames into the dictionary `dns` with the following format:`{'ip address': 'hostname'}`.